School Building Project

 Since 2010, there have been multiple applications to the Massachusetts School Building Authority (MSBA) on behalf of Greylock Elementary School.
 Over the course of these applications, the Colegrove Park Elementary School (formerly Conte Middle School) project was given precedence over the consideration of construction at the Greylock Elementary School site and formally approved in 2012.
 The renovation of Colegrove Park Elementary School was completed in 2016 and included the closure of the Sullivan Elementary School.

-This advice allowed the North Adams School Building Committee to consider various options in the course of developing the preliminary schematic design of feasibility, including:
+North Adams School Building Committee considered various options in the course of developing the preliminary schematic design of feasibility, including:

 • New construction of Brayton Elementary School